 I got off the plane, checked the connection gate number, had my bags and myself go through security scanning (my bags raised alerts so they had to do further quick checks).
-Was pretty dismayed to realize I had to take a fast train to another side of the terminal, go through customs (thank you Zurich Airport’s customs officers for efficient and fuss-free customs).
-Then, off I rannnnn to my gate.
+Was pretty dismayed to realize I had to take a fast train to another side of the terminal, go through customs (thank you Zurich Airport’s customs officers though for efficient and fuss-free customs).
+Then, worrying I’ll be late, off I rannnnn to my gate, lol!

 Flight 2: Zurich to Stockholm

 It was a pretty empty flight.
 With 3 seats to myself, I managed to catch a power nap.
 The crew was cheerful and we were served snacks and drinks.